Who is the Sanctuary COO?

 What is service work?

-Hint: How do we help in a meeting?
+Hint: How can we contribute to a meeting?

 What is Sponsoring, chairing meetings, and making coffee?